amaillo/MH-Pointers-Tool/README.md

 -    **Easy handling**

-You need two hex addresses (without 0x), the first string address, and an address that marks the end of a group of strings.
+You need two hex addresses (without 0x), the first string address, and an address that marks the end of it group of strings.
 You will also need to choose a file, both by clicking Menu>Load file>Choose a file or **drag and dropping it**.
-Optionally you can add the address of the first string pointer and an address that marks the end of a group of pointers, by doing this each string can be edited more freely as long as there is enough free space (extra null values), since it is possible to make the strings longer than they were originally.
+Optionally you can add the address of the first string pointer and an address that marks the end of it group of pointers, by doing this each string can be edited more freely as long as there is enough free space (extra null values), since it is possible to make the strings longer than they were originally.

 Note: If a string is overwritten by a bigger one while using pointers, the last string will be cut to maintain the size of the file if there is not enough space.